Cē Ācatl Topiltzin: Story

 Topiltzin Cē Ācatl Quetzalcōatl was the Lord of the Toltecs and their major city Tōllan.

-One version of the story is that he was born in the 10th century, during the year and day-sign "1 Acatl," correlated to date May 13 of the year 895, allegedly in what is now the town of Tepoztlán.
+One version of the story is that he was born in the 10th century, during the year and day-sign "1 Acatl," correlated to date May 23 of the year 671, allegedly in what is now the town of Tepoztlán.
 According to various sources, he had four different possible fathers, the most popular of which is Mixcōatl ("Cloud Serpent"), the god of war, fire, and the hunt, and presumably also an earlier Toltec king—Mesoamerican leaders and high-priests sometimes took the names of the deity who was their patron.
 His mother is at times unnamed, but Chimalman is the most accepted.

 There exist few accounts of Ce Acatl's early childhood.
 However, all information agrees that he proved his worth first as a warrior and then as a priest to the people of Tollan.

 He assumed lordship over the Toltecs and migrated his people to Tollan.
 Reigning in peace and prosperity he contributed much to the lifestyle of the Toltecs with basic ideas such as civilization.
 He was generally considered a god upon earth by his followers with similar powers to those of his namesake.
-According to legend, the most accepted fate of the man-god was that during the year "1 Acatl" or 947, and at the age of 53 he migrated to the Gulf coast Tlapallan where he took a canoe and burned himself.
+According to legend, the most accepted fate of the man-god was that during the year "1 Acatl" or 947, and at the age of 53 he migrated to Tlapallan on the Gulf coast, where he took a canoe and burned himself.